Rothschild Investment Corp IL Sells 143 Shares of TE Connectivity Ltd. (NYSE:TEL)

 Wall Street Analyst Weigh In

 TEL has been the subject of several recent analyst reports.
-StockNews.com downgraded shares of TE Connectivity from a “buy” rating to a “hold” rating in a report on Wednesday, December 21st.
-Oppenheimer cut shares of TE Connectivity from an “outperform” rating to a “market perform” rating in a research note on Tuesday, December 6th.
+Credit Suisse Group initiated coverage on shares of TE Connectivity in a report on Monday, December 12th.
+They issued a “neutral” rating and a $123.00 target price for the company.
+Royal Bank of Canada dropped their target price on shares of TE Connectivity from $147.00 to $138.00 and set an “outperform” rating for the company in a report on Thursday, November 3rd.
 Bank of America decreased their price target on shares of TE Connectivity from $146.00 to $140.00 in a research note on Wednesday, November 2nd.
-JPMorgan Chase & Co. decreased their price target on shares of TE Connectivity from $135.00 to $130.00 and set a “neutral” rating on the stock in a research note on Tuesday, December 20th.
+StockNews.com cut shares of TE Connectivity from a “buy” rating to a “hold” rating in a research note on Wednesday, December 21st.
 Finally, Jefferies Financial Group boosted their price target on shares of TE Connectivity from $140.00 to $154.00 in a research note on Tuesday, November 22nd.
 Eight equities research analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
 According to data from MarketBeat.com, the stock has a consensus rating of “Hold” and a consensus price target of $136.50.

 Insider Activity at TE Connectivity